userdw/Arduino_101_Starter_Kit/03_Proximity_Indicator/README.md

 3. Plug the IR Sensor to the header on the I/O Expansion Shield labelled **A0**,
 4. Upload the [Proximity_Indicator](/03_Proximity_Indicator/Proximity_Indicator) code into Arduino 101.

+Once you turn on the Arduino 101, it will enter calibration mode for about 3 seconds.
+Cover the IR Sensor with the desired object which will be tracked to determine the highest brightness, and uncover the IR Sensor to determine the lowest brightness.
 If there are no mistakes, LED Module should blink faster as the object gets near.
 On the contrary, LED Module should blink slower as the objects gets further.

 # [BAHASA INDONESIA] Proyek 3: Proximity Indicator